-A Traditional Music student at the Royal Conservatoire of Scotland.
-Iona has featured singing for Prunella Scales and Timothy West in the new Channel 4 series of Great Canal Journeys.
-Since performing at the Glasgow Barrowlands in 2014 alongside Tradition Bearers such as Sheila Stewart, Joe Aitken and Danny Couper for Paul Fagan and Aidan Moffats collaborative project “Where You’re Meant to Be”, Iona has won a string of prestigious Ballad singing competitions and has been featured in BBC Scotland programme Landward.
+Currently studying BMus Traditional Music at the Royal Conservatoire of Scotland, Iona has featured singing for Prunella Scales and Timothy West in the new Channel 4 series of Great Canal Journeys.
+Since performing at the Glasgow Barrowlands in 2014 alongside tradition bearers such as Sheila Stewart, Joe Aitken and Danny Couper for Aidan Moffat’s collaborative project “Where You’re Meant to Be”, Iona has been featured in BBC Scotland programme Landward.

-Growing up in Huntly within the Traditional Music and Song Association of Scotland movement, Iona is a fine exponent of Doric poetry as well as Traditional Ballads and Bothy Ballads.
-Singing at numerous national competitions, she has won a number of prestigious titles such as Best Female Singer both at Aberdeen TMSA 2016 and Buchan Heritage Society 2016.
-Iona’s sensitivity for ballads is what led her to be awarded 100/100 marks for her Traditional Song, Bonny Udny at The Buchan Heritage Society 2016 – an unprecedented mark in solo Traditional Ballad competitions.
+Growing up within the Traditional Music and Song Association of Scotland movement, Iona is a fine exponent of Doric poetry as well as Traditional Ballads and Bothy Ballads.
+Singing at numerous national competitions, she has won a number of prestigious titles such as Best Female Singer both at Aberdeen TMSA 2016 and Buchan Heritage Society.
+Iona’s sensitivity for ballads is what led her to be awarded 100/100 marks for Bonny Udny at The Buchan Heritage Society 2016 – an unprecedented mark in solo ballad competitions.

 “Ladies Traditional Singing Winner” – Aberdeen TMSA 2016